4 results found

 Photo ID:598591Submit Correction

-The original E.1 Mew Gull, c/n E.20, first flew in March 1934.
-This E.2, c/n E.20A, was a longer aircraft which appeared in July 1935.
-Both wore G-ACND.
-Of course c/n E.20A and the same registration suggest a rebuild, but actually a rebuild of the E.1 was given up and the E.2 was a new aircraft.
+The original E.1 Mew Gull G-ACND, c/n E.20, first flew in March 1934.
+It soon received a redesigned wing and undercarriage, but after racing in the 1934 King's Cup the E.1 was given up and the new wing and undercarriage were mated to a new, longer fuselage, producing this E.2, c/n E.20A, still G-ACND.
 The E.2 was destroyed in an accident in France in October 1935.
-The abandoned hull of the E.1 survived at Luton to be burnt in 1945.
-Thanks Gordon Riley for the sensible version of the story.
+The abandoned fuselage of the E.1 survived at Luton to be burnt in 1945.
+Thanks to Gordon Riley for the sensible version of the story.
 Dutch postcard.

 Registration / Serial:G-ACND